East Coast

 We could see the plume of smoke from what had been the World Trade Center streaming to the south, sullying an otherwise crystalline sky.

-The Corporate Travel folks at Pharmacia were absolutely wonderful, making sure that everyone stranded away from home was kept in contact with their loved ones.
+The Corporate Travel folks at Pharmacia were absolutely spectacular, making sure that everyone stranded away from home was kept in contact with their loved ones.
 Starting mid-week, charter-buses began running from New Jersey to Michigan, Chicago, and St. Louis, making the round trip about every 24 hours.
 On Friday afternoon, after domestic air travel had been shut down for 4 days, Vignette training had completed.
 We were getting ready to board the bus to Kalamazoo when the corporate jet was freed up.
 The last of us got on the jet and got back to Kalamazoo, arriving an hour before our initial travel plans had called for!
-Carol also got the first commercial jet out of Europe, and was back home early the next morning.
+Carol also got the first commercial jet out of Sweden, and was back home early the next morning.

 We were all able to stay in touch via phone and e-mail, but it was nerve-wracking being separated, in three different locales, during this time of stress.